Rafael Nadal announces his upcoming retirement from tennis | KRDO

 His 22 grand slam titles are the second-most in history of men’s tennis behind only Novak Djokovic, his great long-time rival, as are his 36 Masters 1000 titles.

-Nadal has also won singles and doubles gold for Spain at the Olympics and led his country to five Davis Cup titles.
+Nadal has also won singles and doubles gold for Spain at the Olympics and led his country to four Davis Cup titles.

 Dubbed the “King of Clay” due to his remarkable dominance on the surface, Nadal won 14 of his grand slams at the French Open and lost just four of his 116 matches in Paris.